top of page

 Behavioral Science || Biological Science || Biotechnology || Chemistry || Computer Science || Earth/Space Science || Environmental Science || Mathematics || Physical Science/Physics || Technology/Engineering

-Reach out to the regional or state director if you are not sure how your project fits a category.
-We use the categories to group students so each room at a regional or state event includes similar categories and are judged together.
+Reach out to the district or state director if you are not sure how your project fits a category.
+We use the categories to group students so each room at a district or state event includes similar categories and are judged together.

 What grades can present?